 The Office of the Director of Public Prosecutions (ODPP) recognises the central role that victims of crime play in the prosecution process and the trauma that victims and their families can experience because of criminal offending.

 As part of the ODPP, Witness Assistance Officers provide trauma informed support for victims who may need assistance to participate in the prosecution process due to the impact of the offending, their age, or other personal circumstances.

-The WAS provides services in metropolitan Adelaide, as well as regional and remote areas, including Port Augusta, the Riverland and Mount Gambier.
+The Witness Assistance Team (WAT) can provide support in metropolitan Adelaide, as well as regional and remote areas, including Port Augusta, the Riverland and Mount Gambier.

 Witness Assistance Officers